Impact of the primordial fluctuation power spectrum on the reionization history: Reionization history as a probe of primordial fluctuations

 where $\alpha_*$ and $\alpha_\mr{esc}$ represent their power-law dependence.
 Figure \ref{fig:IonHist_3astros} shows the time evolution of the free electron fraction with different astrophysical parameters, $f_{*,10}$, $f_\mr{esc, 10}$, and $M_\mr{turn}$.
 Other astrophysical parameters are set to the best-fitted values of HERA results \cite{2022ApJ...924...51A} as $\alpha_{*}=0.50$, $\alpha_\mr{esc}=0.02$, $t_\mr{*}=0.60$, $L_\mr{X}/\mr{SFR}=10^{40.64}~\mr{erg/s/M_\odot~yr}$.
 These parameters can also affect the reionization history.
 The effects on the free electron fraction at $z=7.3$ are $\Delta x_\mr{e} \lesssim 0.01$ for varying $t_\mr{*}$, $\Delta x_\mr{e} \lesssim 0.05$ for varying $L_\mr{X}/\mr{SFR}$.
 Thus, these effects are smaller than the above three, $f_{*,10}$, $f_\mr{esc, 10}$, and $M_\mr{turn}$.
 On the other hand, $\Delta x_\mr{e}$ can be larger than 0.1 for varying $\alpha_{*}$ and $\alpha_\mr{esc}$.
 However, we only use the free electron fraction at $z=7.3$ and it is difficult to constrain the $\alpha_{*}$ and $\alpha_\mr{esc}$ independently of $f_{*,10}$ and $f_\mr{esc, 10}$, respectively.
 Thus, we also fix $\alpha_{*}$ and $\alpha_\mr{esc}$.
 For the simulation parameters in \texttt{21cmFAST}, we take such that the box size is (400 Mpc)$^3$, spatial resolution is $800^3$ for high-resolution calculation, and $200^3$ for low-resolution.

 Our extended \texttt{21cmFAST} enables us to calculate the reionization history varying the primordial running spectral indices and astrophysical parameters.
 However, the parameter inference with MCMC analysis, which is widely used to obtain constraints in cosmology and reionization \cite{2015MNRAS.449.4246G,2020PhRvD.101f3526M,2022ApJ...924...51A,2022MNRAS.516.5588G}, requires computational resources so much\footnote{In Ref. \cite{2022arXiv221214064N}, using 21CMMC\cite{2015MNRAS.449.4246G}, they performed an MCMC analysis with varying two astrophysical parameters and two parameters related to the bump-like features of the primordial power spectrum.
-They only considered the bumps at large scales ($k<1 \rm Mpc^{-1}$) and did not use the constraint from the reionization history.}.
+They have used the Planck optical depth constraint to perform the MCMC analysis, but have not discussed other observations of reionization.}.
 To save the calculation time, we construct the fitting function for the free electron fraction at redshift $z=7.3$, based on our extended \texttt{21cmFAST} results.
 Here, we use the free electron fraction only at $z=7.3$, at which the most stringent constraint is given by the SILVERRUSH data.
 The fitting function that we obtained is

 where

 with